 Yep, but you’ll need to make a reservation in advance.
 (Eurostar is a high-speed railway service connecting London with destinations in France, Belgium, and the Netherlands.)

 This will depend on the route.
 For some routes, you may be able to show up at the train, present the conductor with your pass, and continue your journey.
 However, for some you’ll need to book a seat ahead of time.
 Some countries require this, and reservations are often required on most high-speed and overnight trains.
 The information booklet you get with your ticket will have more information to help you with this part of your trip.

 Do Global Pass prices fluctuate?

-The price for the Eurail Global Pass is generally the same all year around (though there are occasionally sales, so be sure to sign up for Eurail’s newsletter so you can find out when!).
+The price for the Eurail Global Pass is generally the same all year round (though there are occasionally sales, so be sure to sign up for Eurail’s newsletter so you can find out when!).